State-of-the-Science Stroke Nursing Symposium – ISC

 3:00 p.m.
 Ensuring Patients Rights in Research

-Amber C Piacenti, Houston, TX
+Amber C Piacenti, BA, CCRC, Houston, TX

 3:12 p.m.
 Nursing Knowledge in Informed Consent